+

 For Teachers 6th

 Sixth graders create their own newsletter.
-In this newsletter writing lesson, 6th graders write about current events and special events at their school.
+In this newsletter writing activity, 6th graders write about current events and special events at their school.
 Students take pictures to add to the newsletter.
 Students can also put the...

 +